 - Any surplus product is then donated to Kiwi Harvest who distribute it to those in need

 - We have a factory shop where we sell, at discounted prices, any excess daily fresh products.
 We also provide excess product to Loaf staff and various charities

-- Lastly any product that’s not up to Loaf’s quality are collected by a pig farmer and feed to his very lucky pigs!
+- Lastly any product that’s not up to Loaf’s quality are collected by a pig farmer and fed to his very lucky pigs!

 We work with our suppliers to buy in bulk with as little packaging as is necessary.
 We reuse a variety of the packaging our supplies come in and recycle the rest whenever possible.
 We encourage our suppliers to provide us with recyclable and recycled packaging.

 When it comes to our products, our packaging policy is As little as possible, as much as necessary.